 If you think the Doctor has to be changed to be a woman in order to be a role model for little girls, then he has to be a man to be a role model for little boys too.

 Now you might be thinking “well you want to put little boys ahead of little girls by keeping the Doctor as a man” but I’m not.

-I have actually tried to think of a compromise for everybody.
+Also even within the Doctor Who universe itself, I have actually tried to think of a compromise for everybody.
 A Romana, a Jenny, or a Susan spin off alongside Doctor Who.

 You could also still have a trans companion accompany the Doctor and Romana, or have a trans Time Lord character become the President of Gallifrey.

 That’s the point however the likes of Whovian Feminism don’t want a compromise for everybody because they absolutely despise the male fans and want to upset them above all else.

 So sadly we do get this horrible double standard where we are constantly told how marvellous it is that little girls have someone they can look up to, whilst anyone who is upset that little boys have lost a character to look up to is abused as a disgusting sexist, and chased off of twitter like Peter Davison.